ujwalnaik11/Deep-Learning/README.md

 This repository will house all codes, data, files related to my work in Deep Learning
 ***
 ### [1.
 Food Classification](https://github.com/ujwalnaik11/Deep-Learning/blob/master/mobilenet_%2B_Resnet_finetune_food_classification.ipynb)
 (MobileNetV2 and ResNet50) on the Indian food images dataset.
-By ensembling these models with Test-Time Augmentation (TTA) and weighted prediction, achieved a final test accuracy of 75.16% on a diverse set of Indian food images.
+By ensembling these models with Test-Time Augmentation (TTA) and weighted prediction, achieved a final test accuracy of 75.16% on a diverse set of Indian food images (80 classes).

 ***
 ### [2.
 Neural Style Transfer](https://github.com/ujwalnaik11/Deep-Learning/tree/master/Neural%20style%20transfer)